 Janice performed her doctoral work under the supervision of Professor William Thilly at MIT.
 Her doctoral work focused on long-term, low-dose cell culture experiments to determine the mutagenicity of compounds found in cigarette smoke.
 Her research experience extended to quantitative and statistical modeling of age-specific cancer mortality rates in the US.
 Janice also previously worked as a Senior Specialist with ENSR, an environmental consulting firm, where she performed fate and transport analyses, and as a Civil Engineering Intern with the United States Army Corps of Engineers.

 Janice's thesis work was the subject of a number of newspaper and magazine articles, including articles in the Boston Globe

 magazine.
 She serves as Chair of the firm’s PTO Practice Committee and is also the voice of the Wolf Greenfield phone system.

 "The reason that things go well is because of Janice.
 She is good at making me feel as if I am her only client.
 She’s willing to work very hard to make sure our needs get met with a high quality."

 "We had some filings due in August, and Janice made it happen while she was away on vacation.
 That’s not something I like to do and don’t regularly, but it was critical to our business, so she found a way to balance getting things done for us and spending time with her family."

 Janice is a member of the Martin Fellows Society.
-She has been repeatedly named one of Massachusetts Super Lawyers’ "Rising Stars" in the field of intellectual property law as well as The Top 100 Women Attorney in Massachusetts.
+World IP Review named her a United States Patent Leader in WIPR Leaders 2022.
+She has been repeatedly named one of Massachusetts Super Lawyers’ "Rising Stars" in the field of intellectual property law as well as The Top 100 Women Attorneys in Massachusetts.